gbdev/pandocs/src/MBC3.md

 ### The Day Counter

-The total 9 bits of the Day Counter allow to count days in range from 0-511 (0-1FFh).
+The total 9 bits of the Day Counter allow counting days in range from 0-511 (0-1FFh).
 The Day Counter Carry Bit becomes set when this value overflows.
 In that case the Carry Bit remains set until the program does reset it.
 Note that you can store an offset to the Day Counter in battery RAM.
 For example, every time you read a non-zero Day Counter, add this Counter to the offset in RAM, and reset the Counter to zero.
-This method allows to count any number of days, making your program Year-10000-Proof, provided that the cartridge gets used at least every 511 days.
+This method allows counting any number of days, making your program Year-10000-Proof, provided that the cartridge gets used at least every 511 days.